Stu Grayson

 Marc Dionne (born January 25, 1989), better known by the ring name Stu Grayson, is a Canadian professional wrestler.
+He is signed to Mystery Wrestling and has performed on the Canadian independent circuit, predominantly for Maple Leaf Pro Wrestling (MLP), where he is the interim MLP Canadian Champion and the current holder of the PWA Champions Grail.

 Formerly known as Stupefied or Player Dos, he regularly teamed with Player Uno as the Super Smash Brothers for various independent promotions across North America, including Chikara and Pro Wrestling Guerrilla (PWG).
-Together, they are former one-time Chikara Campeones de Parejas, one-time PWG World Tag Team Champions and winners of PWG's 2012 Dynamite Duumvirate Tag Team Title Tournament.
+Together, they are former one-time Chikara Campeones de Parejas, one-time PWG World Tag Team Champions, and winners of PWG's 2012 Dynamite Duumvirate Tag Team Title Tournament.
 As Grayson, they began to work with All Elite Wrestling (AEW) in 2019 as part of the stable The Dark Order.
 Grayson parted ways with AEW in May 2022, although he rejoined the roster in March 2023.
 He exited the company a second time in April 2024.

 Professional wrestling career

-International Wrestling Syndicate
+International Wrestling Syndicate (2005–2010)

 Stupefied made his debut in the Canadian wrestling promotion International Wrestling Syndicate (IWS).
 He quickly found a tag team partner in Player Uno as the Super Smash Brothers.
 The team found success as they soon won the IWS Tag Team Championship.
 He remained with the promotion until it folded on October 9, 2010.